unfitacorn/Major-Project/Readme.txt

 		- pytest (pip install -U pytest)
 		- pymysql (pip install PyMySQL)

+	All Python files are designed to run on Python3.
 The following files and folder should be in the user directory of the RPI (/home/pi/):
-		- /logs/
+		- /logs/ (example log contained in this folder)
 		- Data_logger.py (collects data from the GPS and air quality sensor and logs them in the /logs/ folder)
 		- Data_logger_test.py (unit tests for the Data_logger.py)
 		- runTests.sh (Will run both unit test files Data_logger_test.py and upload_test.py)